bhuvanarao2003/bhuvanarao2003/README.md

 I'm a passionate Software Developer pursuing my Bachelor of Engineering in Information Science.
 I have a strong foundation in programming and web development, and I'm continuously expanding my skill set.

-- 🌱 I’m currently learning advance Java and exploring cloud computing.
+- 🌱 I’m currently learning advance Java and exploring DevOps.
 - 👯 I’m looking to collaborate on open-source projects and innovative web applications.
 - 💬 Ask me about Java, web development, or any technology-related topics.
 - 📫 How to reach me: [bhuvanarao2003@gmail.com](mailto:bhuvanarao2003@gmail.com)